engellab/Network-models-of-spatiotemporal-On-Off-dynamics/README.md

 This repository contains the code for the model simulations presented in :

- **Yan-Liang Shi,  Nicholas A. Steinmetz,  Tirin Moore,  Kwabena Boahen,  and Tatiana A. Engel, Cortical state dynamics and selective attention define the spatial pattern of correlated variability in neocortex.
+ **Yan-Liang Shi,  Nicholas A. Steinmetz,  Tirin Moore,  Kwabena Boahen,  and Tatiana A. Engel.
+Cortical state dynamics and selective attention define the spatial pattern of correlated variability in neocortex.
 Nat Commun (2021)**.

 **Link:** [https://doi.org/10.1101/2020.09.02.279893](https://doi.org/10.1101/2020.09.02.279893).